Geekeh/bloxflip-auto-mines/README.md

 ## install and run
 #### pip install discord bloxflip.py websocket-client

-### DO NOT repost without credits and or use code in project without credits
+#### DO NOT repost without credits and or use source code in project without credits